 Popular Types of Marigolds

 There are several types of marigolds, including French marigolds (Tagetes patula), African marigolds (Tagetes erecta), and signet marigolds (Tagetes tenuifolia).
-While Spanish marigold is not as well-known as some of these other types, it is still a popular choice for its bright and showy blooms.
+While Spanish marigolds are not as well-known as some of these other types, they are still a popular choice for their bright and showy blooms.

-Overall, Spanish marigold is a versatile and attractive plant that is well-suited to a variety of garden settings.
+Overall, Spanish marigolds are versatile and attractive plants that are well-suited to a variety of garden settings.
 Whether you’re looking for a bright and showy addition to your flowerbeds or a flavorful herb for your kitchen, Spanish marigold is an excellent choice.

-As a versatile and easy-to-grow plant, Spanish marigold is a great addition to any garden or landscape design.
+As a versatile and easy-to-grow plant, Spanish marigolds are a great addition to any garden or landscape design.
 Here are some ways to incorporate it into your outdoor space:

 Use in Borders and Flower Beds